mikecokina/elisa/README.rst

 Building a simple model of a binary system - MWE
 ----------------------------------------------------

-ELISa enables fast modelling of binary systems based on parameters supplied in form of a dictinary (or json).
+ELISa enables fast modelling of binary systems based on parameters supplied in form of a dictionary (or json).
 Parameters are divided into 'system', 'primary' and 'secondary' parameters.
 Binary system parameters can either supply masses of the components with `mass` parameter or system's `mass_ratio` and `semi_major_axis` have to be provided instead::